 (b) is provided by a PMC provider.

-[Rule 18I inserted in Gazette 19 Feb 2016 p.
+[Rule 18I inserted: Gazette 19 Feb 2016 p.
 523.]

 Division 3 — Other conditions on local practising certificates

 19. Restricted legal practice (s.
 50)

 For the purposes of paragraph (f) of the definition of restricted legal practice in section 50(1) of the Act, legal practice by a person who is an Australian legal practitioner in a capacity mentioned in an item of the Table is approved if it is engaged in under the required supervision mentioned in the item.